lmicra/spring-has-permission/README.md

 # spring-has-permission

-HasPermission annotation to convert to PreAuthorize
+HasPermission annotation to convert to PreAuthorize('hasAuthority') or PreAuthorize('hasAnyAuthority')

-This is a non-working example, any help is appreciated.

 ## usage

 Run with:

-./gradlew clean :api:run
+./gradlew :api:run